robbobfrh84/ATD_API/README.md

 ### Next Steps:

+Refactor:
+- [ ] .txt files are queried to generate object by reading line-by-line instead of reading the entire file first. * See resources for much more efficient way of doing this.

 Live deploy:
-- [ ] Use GCP to host a live testable API.
+- [x] Use GCP to host a live testable API.

 Tests:
 - [ ] "Does each routes query return more than 1 route?"